Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2020 Winner

-Dr. Kirstie Cummings works in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Her research is focused on unraveling the circuit mechanisms underlying fear memory acquisition and expression in the prefrontal cortex of mice.
-Specifically, Dr. Cummings is working to understand how a GABAergic cell type, which has historically been considered to play a negative modulatory role in memory, paradoxically encodes fear memory.
+At the time she received the award, Dr. Kirstie Cummings worked in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research focused on unraveling the circuit mechanisms underlying fear memory acquisition and expression in the prefrontal cortex of mice.
+Specifically, Dr. Cummings worked to understand how a GABAergic cell type, which has historically been considered to play a negative modulatory role in memory, paradoxically encodes fear memory.
 To do this, she combines intersectional activity-dependent neural tagging, cell type-specific in vivo optogenetics, in vivocalcium imaging using head-mounted miniature microscopes (Miniscopes) in freely behaving mice, and ex vivo electrophysiology in acute brain slices.
-Dr. Cummings is a postdoctoral fellow in the laboratory of Dr. Roger Clem, Associate Professor in the Department of Neuroscience at the ISMMS.

 Pinar Ayata